Do you want to visit Dalma Wildlife Sanctuary? Why it is so famous?

 - Permits to stay at the Dalma Wildlife Sanctuary Forest Rest House can be obtained from the Range Forest Office.

-- There is a cooking facility available here, you have to hire someone to do it.
+- There is a cooking facility available here, but you have to hire someone to do it.

 How can I visit the Dalma wildlife sanctuary?